saracevicsara/saracevicsara/README.md

 I'm currently teaching group of kids basics of programming with python, and  go to Web development course about HTML, CSS and JavaScript

-Skills: / Python / HTML5 / CSS3 / Powershell
+Skills: / Python / HTML5 / CSS3 / Powershell / JavaScript / React

-- 🌱 I’m currently learning Web Design
+- 🌱 I’m currently learning React
 - 📫 How to reach me: sarasaravevic@gmail.com